cct663/ctaff_website/_pages/publications.md

 **Taff, C. C.**, Zimmer, C., Ryan, T. R.δ, Chang van Ooordt, D.δ, Aborn, D. A., Johnson, L. S., Rose, A. P., & Vitousek, M. N. Individual variation in natural or manipulated corticosterone does not covary with circulating glucose in a wild bird.

-**Taff, C. C.**, Johnson, B.§, Anker, A. T.§, Rodriguez, A. M.§, Houtz, J. L.δ, Uehling, J. J.δ, & Vitousek, M. N. Investigating a trade-off between the quality of nest grown feathers and pace of development in an altricial bird.

 ### Manuscripts in Preparation (full draft available)